-In accordance with the approved Audit Plan for the 2010-11 Fiscal Year, we have completed an Information Technology (IT) audit at various schools within Information Technology Services (ITS) Infrastructure and Systems Support (ISS) Area V to assess network security and evaluate the mechanisms in place at those schools to protect critical systems and data.
+In accordance with the approved Audit Plan for the 2010-11 Fiscal Year, we have completed an Information Technology (IT) audit at various schools within Information Technology Services (ITS) Infrastructure and Systems Support (ISS) Area II to assess network security and evaluate the mechanisms in place at those schools to protect critical systems and data.

-This is the third in a series of reports that address information and network security practices at school sites.
-This report covers 20 of the 74 schools that are under the auspices of ITS ISS Area V. An assessment of the remaining 54 schools within ITS ISS Area V will be reported on at a future date.
+This is the fourth in a series of reports that address information and network security practices at school sites.
+This report covers 20 of the 48 schools located within Area II.
+An assessment of the remaining 28 schools within Area II will be reported on at a future date.

 Our audit concludes that while general measures for compliance with the Miami-Dade County Public Schools Network Security Standards are in place within this support area, increasing district-wide standardization efforts as well as oversight of school-based technology support staff could improve network availability and the security of student, personnel, and business data.
 Because the audit fieldwork for multiple ITS regions have been performed concurrently, similar exceptions have been reported across various regions.
 We realize that certain trends will likely exist during the early stage of schools migrating their IT resources from a semi-autonomous platform to the present enterprise platform.
+With that said, it is important to note that marked improvement is emerging due to management's commitment towards a secure District network.